janraasch/hugo-product-launch/README.md

 Take full control of the [PostCSS](https://postcss.org/)-setup by copying the `postcss.config.js`-file from this repo into the root directory of your site.

 ## Usage

+If you would like to have a nice & clean *no!-code* User Interface 🧁 for Content Management, simply connect your repository with [Forestry](https://forestry.io).
+We included the necessary batteries 🔋 (i.e. settings) on the `exampleSite/.forestry`-folder so you are ready to go right out of the gate.

 ### Base configuration: `config.toml`